typesanitizer/not-a-blog/opinionated-haskell-guide-2019.md

 a comment for why there won't be any exceptions thrown.
 Sometimes, trying to write that justification will uncover a bug in your reasoning.

+IO related functions are somewhat notorious for throwing exceptions for relatively common errors, such as a missing file.
+Try to be extra careful and think about possible failure modes that you want to address when working with functions in IO.

 ### Using records

 Haskell's built-in records work just fine for small to medium applications.